topesoul/test/cleanedREADME.md

 ### Site Map

-1. **Home Page**: Introduction to HomeVise, navigation to other sections, quick access to sign up or log in.
+1. **Home Page**: Introduction to Homevise, navigation to other sections, quick access to sign up or log in.
 2. **Registration and Login**: Separate registration processes for homeowners and professionals, login page for returning users.
 3. **Professional Profiles**: Display of professional qualifications, services, and portfolio.
 4. **Consultation Booking**: Calendar-based booking system for consultations.
 5. **DIY Guides**: Collection of DIY guides and tutorials.
-6. **About Us**: Information about HomeVise, its mission, and the team behind it.
+6. **About Us**: Information about Homevise, its mission, and the team behind it.

 ## Skeleton Plane